 Holotropic breathwork is a way to reach an altered state of consciousness, pioneered by scientific psychedelic researcher Stanislav Grof.
 You can go to practitioners, or find how to do it here.
 This kind of breathwork has been known to push people into an altered state of consciousness, and an advanced state of meditation likened to a psychedelic experience.

 It seems mushrooms have a lot more to offer than a psychedelic trip or a nice addition to your stir fry.
-In fact lions mane has been shown to increase levels of nerve growth factor (NGF) a neurohormone that stimulates nerve growth and could help you increase levels of concentration.
-More and more research is being conducted on these fungi, which makes you wonder whats next to come out of the weird and wonderful world of natural medicines.
+In fact lions mane has been shown to increase levels of nerve growth factor (NGF), a neurohormone that stimulates nerve growth and could help you increase levels of concentration.
+A growing amount of research is being conducted on these fungi, which makes you wonder whats next to come out of the weird and wonderful world of natural medicines.